Horse racing tips today: Friday's best UK and Ireland racing bets

-With racing across the UK and Ireland from Doncaster, Newbury, Lingfield, Dundalk and Newcastle, we have plenty of brilliant races to look forward to today.
+Today we have some afternoon jumping from Newcastle, Exeter and Leicester with plenty of decent horse races to look forward to.
+We also see some flat racing at Dundalk and Wolverhampton for the all-weather horse racing fans out there.
 Here are our Friday horse racing bets.

-Some tantalising jumps meetings at Doncaster and Newbury over both fences and hurdles.
-Meanwhile we see some great flat racing at Dundalk, Newcastle and Lingfield, with the all-weather track in at each of the three courses.
+The three jumps meetings at Newcastle, Exeter and Leicester get underway in the afternoon.
+The evening racing comes from Dundalk and Wolverhampton under the lights with the first race off at 5.00pm and 5.10pm respectively.

-We have selected a NAP and NEXT BEST bet for you, one from Newcastle and one from Doncaster, to add to your bet slip as well as racing bets and tips on all 35 races.
+We have selected a NAP and NEXT BEST bet for you, one from Newcastle and one from Leicester to add to your bet slip as well as racing bets and tips on the day.

 Bet £10 Get £30 Free Bets

-Horse racing bets & tips today: Doncaster, Newbury, Dundalk, Lingfield and Newcastle
+Horse racing bets & tips today: Newcastle, Exeter, Leicester, Dundalk and Wolverhampton

 Have a read to find our most confident picks of the day, as well as race-by-race selections for every race across the five meeting’s today!